lovebrew/bundler-old/README.md

 Once the application is installed, just run `lovebrew` in a directory with your game content that also has `lovebrew.toml` inside.

-## Nintendo 3DS
-By default, 3DS games will only compile as "raw".
-This means they only output the converted assets (textures and fonts) with any lua source code.
-This makes it easy to test games through the `game` directory method.

 ## Nintendo Switch
 Switch games will compile normally; they build into the proper homebrew binary format.